-From space travel to emergency medical response, Kevin has combined insights into planning, human reactions, engineering and psychology to understand risk and decision-making.
-As well as UCL he’s worked with NASA and the European Space Agency on the effects of extreme environments on humans.
+From space travel to emergency medical response, Kevin has combined insights into planning, human reactions and behaviours, engineering and psychology to understand risk and decision-making.
+As well as UCL he’s worked with NASA and the European Space Agency on the effects of extreme environments.
 He’s studied the history of science and medicine to provide an insight into how humans have learned to deal with extreme situations both physical and mental.
-He considers how those that work every day under pressure and with high risk deal with it, make the right calls, and learn from mistakes.
+He considers how those that work every day in high stress and high risk deal with it, make the right calls, and learn from mistakes.
 Reflecting on his range of experience, Kevin addresses how teams work and operate under pressure as well as broader themes of science, innovation, technology and engineering, and health and healthcare.

-© Copyright 2018 JLA.
+© Copyright 2024 JLA.
 All rights reserved.

 JLA Speakers Breakfast - May 2012